ko6gxm/RadioBridge/CONTRIBUTING.md

-# Contributing to Ham Formatter 🤝
+# Contributing to RadioBridge 🤝

-**Thank you for your interest in contributing to Ham Formatter!** This project thrives on community contributions and we welcome all forms of participation - from bug reports to code contributions to documentation improvements.
+**Thank you for your interest in contributing to RadioBridge!** This project thrives on community contributions and we welcome all forms of participation - from bug reports to code contributions to documentation improvements.

-*Ham Formatter is built by the amateur radio community, for the amateur radio community.*
+*RadioBridge is built by the amateur radio community, for the amateur radio community.*

 ## 🚀 Quick Start for Contributors